KagaSumi/Student-Sales/README.md

     `python -m venv .venv`

 2. Activate the virtual environment:
-    - Windows: `.venv\Scripts\activate`
+    - Windows: `.\.venv\Scripts\activate`
     - Unix/Linux: `source .venv/bin/activate`

 3. Install the required modules:
     `pip install -r requirements.txt`

 # Conclusion
 Thank you for visiting our project repository!
 If you have any questions or feedback, please don't hesitate to reach out.